sachin9536/PDF_Q-A_APP/Readme.md

 ### System Components

 1. **React Frontend**:
-   - Provides a user interface for uploading PDFs, asking questions, and viewing answers.
+   - Provides a user interface for uploading PDFs, asking questions, and viewing answers and also to continue the past conversations.

 2. **FastAPI Backend**:
    - Handles RESTful API requests, document storage, and NLP processing.